ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 3. Applied regression analysis, data mining and statistical descriptive using R to help statistician refine curriculum
 4. Cleaned data collected by over 60 teachers using advanced Excel spreadsheet formulas and uploaded the cleaned data into MySQL database
 5. Collobrated with database developer to maintain database
-6. Obtained rich insights of the lifecycle of analysis
-7. Presented my finding to stakeholders and communicated effectively with end users
+6. Presented my finding to stakeholders and communicated effectively with end users
-8. Worked closely with internal department to drive project success
+7. Worked closely with internal department to drive project success

 ## Introduction for Attached Samples
 ####FSG Report